daxmore/midnight-blog/client/DOCUMENTATION.md

 ### Common Issues

+#### "Network Error" or Server Connection Issues
+- Ensure your backend server is running (`npx nodemon index.js` in the `server` directory).
+- Verify your `MONGO_URI` in `server/.env` is correct and your MongoDB instance is accessible.
+- Check your browser's console for more specific network errors.

 #### "Cannot find module" errors
-- Ensure all dependencies are installed
+- Ensure all dependencies are installed in both `client` and `server` directories (`npm install`).
-- Check import paths for typos
+- Check import paths for typos.
-- Restart the development server
+- Restart the development server (both frontend and backend).

+#### "Each child in a list should have a unique \"key\" prop."
+- This is a React warning.
+Ensure that when mapping over arrays to render lists of components, each component has a unique `key` prop (e.g., `key={item.id}` or `key={item._id}` if from MongoDB).

 #### Styling issues
-- Clear browser cache
+- Clear browser cache.
-- Verify TailwindCSS classes are correct
+- Verify TailwindCSS classes are correct.
-- Check for conflicting styles
+- Check for conflicting styles.

-#### LocalStorage errors
-- Clear browser storage
-- Check browser console for quota errors
-- Ensure JSON is valid before storing

 ### Debugging Tools

-1. React DevTools for component inspection
+1.  **Browser Developer Tools**: For network requests, console logs, and React component inspection.
-2. Application tab in DevTools for localStorage inspection
-3. Redux DevTools for state management (if added)
-4. Network tab for API requests (when implemented)
+2.  **Backend Console**: The terminal where your Node.js server is running will show server-side logs and errors.
+3.  **MongoDB Client**: Use tools like MongoDB Compass or `mongosh` to directly inspect your database collections and data.

 ## FAQ